Human Services Agency Funding

 2. Not-for-Profit & 501c3 Status: Human services grant funds may be awarded only to not-for-profit organizations with 501c3 status, that have federal and state tax- exempt status.
 To ensure tax-exempt status, the organization’s IRS Form 990 from the most recently completed fiscal year will be reviewed.

-3. Population Served: Proposed programs and projects must benefit low-income persons and households residing in Raleigh.
+3. Population Served: Proposed programs must benefit low-income persons and households residing in Raleigh.
 (Example of financial eligibility)

 4. Agency Experience: Qualified applicants must have at least one year of recent experience in the delivery of services to the specified target group(s) and demonstrate sensitivity to the special needs of their clientele.

-5. One Year Program Service Delivery: Only projects or programs that have been established and providing services for at least one year will be considered.
+5. One Year Program Service Delivery: Only programs that have been established and providing services for at least one year will be considered.

-7. Fiscal Responsibility: Must have an adequate financial management system in place to maintain effective control and accountability over all funds, property, and other assets covered by this proposal.
-Must be able to produce sufficient backup documentation for costs of the project and files for review and audit.
+8. Fiscal Responsibility: Must have an adequate financial management system in place to maintain effective control and accountability over all funds, property, and other assets covered by this proposal.
+Must be able to produce sufficient backup documentation for costs of the program and files for review and audit.

 Adhering to the guidelines above, external agencies shall remit the most recent audit report completed before the grant application deadline.
 If an external agency’s fiscal year-end is towards the end of the calendar the year (September through December), the City will accept the previous year’s audit report.
 See example illustration below:

 Failure to comply with this requirement will preclude the agency from requesting $25,000 or more in City grant funding in the grant application.
-Any questions regarding audit requirements by the agency or the agency's auditors can be directed first to the appropriate grant manager for initial triage and then forwarded on to the City's Accounting and Reporting division if need be.
+Any questions regarding audit requirements by the agency or the agency's auditors can be directed first to the appropriate grant manager for initial triage and then forwarded to the City's Accounting and Reporting division if needed.

 Audit Requirements – grant requests of less than $25,000: An audit is recommended but not required by the City.
 If an external agency does receive an audit, however, the agency should follow the process above for submitting the audit report and additional documentation to the City with its grant application.
 Any questions regarding audit requirements by the agency or the agency's auditors can be directed first to the appropriate grant manager for initial triage and then forwarded on to the City's Accounting and Reporting division if need be.
 If you have additional questions, please direct them to grants.equity@raleighnc.gov

-• Organizations Receiving Arts Program Support - Organizations receiving multi-year funding from Raleigh’s Arts Commission Grant Program are ineligible for funding.
+• Arts Programs: Organizations that already receive multi-year funding from Raleigh's Arts Commission Grant Program are generally ineligible for additional funding from the Human Services Agency, ensuring that resources are distributed effectively across various sectors.

 Timeline